OHDSI/Themis/.github/ISSUE_TEMPLATE/themis-issue-template.md

 **Related forum post:** If there is an OHDSI forum post related to this topic, please post all relevant links here.

+**Suggested solution:** If you have a suggested solution or convention for these data, add it here.

 **Reported By:** Your name